 It’s still gorgeously soft and silky and made of medical-grade silicone, just like the Share.

-Plus, you can insert a standard bullet into it for vibrating play, so try it with all your favourites!
+Plus, you can insert a standard bullet into it for vibrating play, so try it with all your favorites!
 I’d recommend the WeVibe Tango if you like awesomely powerful, deep vibrations.

 What Do Other People Think of Sharevibe?